dbajpp0/TRAMPO/README.md

 TRAMPO (TRAnsMembrane Protein Order) is a fast and automized pipeline designed to study nucleotide composition in trans-membrane, matrix and inner matrix space regions from multiple mitochondrial protein coding gene (PCG) sequences of several species.
 TRAMPO goal is to obtain a NEXUS file containing region-partitions at three different levels (codon, strand, and trans-membrane regions) to employ in phylogenetic studies.

-In brief, by taking in (i) input FASTA files of mitochondrial genes, (ii) the correspondent genetic code and (iii) the closest model organism, the program: